 Hiring a Family Law Attorney:

 The hiring of an attorney for your family law case is an important decision and one that should not be based upon advertisements alone.
 Give us a call and we will be happy to discuss our qualifications with you.
-Charles Scott has been practicing marital and family law in Pinellas County, Florida for over fifteen years and we recognize how important and difficult a time this is in our clients’ lives.
+Charles Scott has been practicing marital and family law in Pinellas County, Florida since 1993 and we recognize how important and difficult a time this is in our clients’ lives.
 We aggressively represent our clients with compassion, confidentiality, and dedication to protecting your rights.

 We represent individuals in the following family law cases:

 Family Law in St. Petersburg Today

 We utilize the latest technology and techniques in representing our Family Law cases, including computerized legal research, online public records for instant access to court dockets, scientific DNA paternity testing, professional mediators, psychological evaluations, expert witnesses, home studies, and custody evaluators.
 These state of the art techniques, where appropriate, allow us to litigate family law issues using scientific, quantitative, and qualitative techniques rather than legal arguments alone.

 We offer a free half hour consultation on any of the above family law matters.
 During the consultation we will review your legal matter, discuss your rights and the options available to resolve those issues.
 If you have been served with a petition (lawsuit), you are required to file an answer within twenty days of being served.
 In many cases, it is appropriate to file a counter petition setting forth your side of the case.
 There are many options to settle a family law case, including mediation prior to trial.
 During the consultation, we will also discuss the legal fees and costs estimated for your particular case.